 This plugin is powerful and versatile.
 You can use it to display images as well.
 You can also use it to display posts and images anywhere you want on your website, not just in the sidebar.
 So, for example, that waving flag image you’ve always wanted to show in the bottom left hand corner of your site?
 Or that nifty graphic you’ve dreamt of appearing in your header?
 Posts in Sidebar can take care of that.

 Posts in Sidebar’s many options can feel overwhelming at first, but stick with it.
 It is worth it to be able to show your site visitors content they find interesting.
 If your article headlines draw people in, Posts in Sidebar is the key to starting a clicking frenzy where people stay on your site for a long time, hopping from one post to the next.

 Posts In Sidebar is free and help installing and using the plugin is available from its developer, Mr. Aldo, here’s the project on GitHub.
-Plus, Mr. Aldo is super nice and helpful, so consider to donate $1 if you find this plugin useful.
+Plus, Mr. Aldo is super nice and helpful, so consider to donate $1 (or more) to him if you find this plugin useful.

 If you want to stay in touch with site visitors, MailPoet is a plugin with heaps of features that make managing communication fast and efficient.
 You can create beautiful newsletters, design, send and automate emails, get statistics, and manage your subscriber lists through MailPoet.

 Some of the features of the free version of MailPoet are:

 - Drag and drop newsletter editor